semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 [Semgrep Pro](/semgrep-pro-vs-oss/) can perform inter-procedural taint analysis, that is, to track taint across multiple functions.

-In the example below, `user_input` is passed to `foo` as input and, from there, it flows to the sink at line 3, trough a call-chain involving three functions.
+In the example below, `user_input` is passed to `foo` as input and, from there, flows to the sink at line 3, through a call chain involving three functions.
 Semgrep is able to track this and report the sink as tainted.
 Semgrep also provides an inter-procedural taint trace that explains how exactly `user_input` reaches the `sink(z)` statement (click "Open in Playground", then click on "dataflow" in the "Matches" panel).

 <iframe src="https://semgrep.dev/embed/editor?snippet=PeBXv" border="0" frameBorder="0" width="100%" height="432"></iframe>